Matillion raises $100mn for cloud data integration

 The platform also features low- and no-code solutions to democratise access to data throughout an organisation.

 $100mn Series D

-"Modern data teams are facing an influx of data from across the enterprise, while under immense pressure to rapidly deliver the actionable insights required to compete in today's digital economy," Matthew Scullion, CEO of Matillion.
+"Modern data teams are facing an influx of data from across the enterprise, while under immense pressure to rapidly deliver the actionable insights required to compete in today's digital economy," said Matthew Scullion, CEO of Matillion.

 "Simply put, Matillion makes data useful.
 Matillion accelerates the value of today's cloud data platforms, ensuring that data teams can work smarter and faster.
 We look forward to our next phase of growth, as we empower more enterprise customers with efficient, affordable and flexible solutions that turn data into their most strategic asset."

 The company said it would use the funds to meet the growing demand for cloud data integration from the world’s largest companies in particular.